parrt/msds501/labs/hello.md

 ## Scripting Python

-Go to a suitable directory on your disk, or create one, such as `/Users/YOURID/msan501/inclass`. **Do not use space it is in any of your directory or filenames...ever!** Now create a **text file** called `hello.py` that contains exactly one line:
+Go to a suitable directory on your disk, or create one, such as `/Users/YOURID/msan501/inclass`. **Do not use spaces in any of your directory or file names...ever!** Now create a **text file** called `hello.py` that contains exactly one line:

 ```python
 500+1